balena-io/pinejs/README.md

 * /docs/Hooks: functions that you can implement in order to execute custom code when API calls are requested.
 * /docs/Projects: provides information regarding creating and configuring a project.
 * /docs/Types: types definitions and declarations in various systems.
-* /docs/sequence-diagrams: provide a great overview of how the main processes are executed, including OData request parsing, response processing, etc.
+* /docs/sequence-diagrams: provide a great overview of how the main processes are executed, including OData request parsing, response processing, etc. (The sequence diagrams can be depicted in [websequencediagrams.com](https://www.websequencediagrams.com))

 One can experiment with Pine.js, its main dependencies and the above tools inside the development environment of resin.

 For a starter's introduction to Pine.js Models and OData API, please refer [here](https://resinio.atlassian.net/wiki/display/RES/Pine.js%2C+Models+and+OData+API).

+### Where to go from here:
+Start by creating your very first application with Pine.js.
+Jump to the [Getting Started guide](https://github.com/resin-io/pinejs/blob/master/docs/GettingStarted.md).